 The Group's Human Resources Department makes prompt adjustments to the relevant employment and administrative policies in accordance with the latest national laws and regulations.
-As at 31 December 2020, the Group has 9,951 employees, in which 6,398 were female employees and 3,553 were male employees.
+As at 31 December 2021, the Group had 9,000 employees, in which 5,820 were female employees and 3,180 were male employees.
 During the reporting period, no child labour related cases occurred.

-The Group values employees' career development and talent cultivation.
-In 2016, the Group established Ajisen Business School which is committed to providing extensive growth room to employees and facilitate them to grow fast and achieve their own values.
 The Group has made effective manpower allocation in accordance with annual manpower planning to ensure that suitable talents are identified on a merit basis from both internal and external sources of the Company and provide suitable career paths and opportunities for them.
 The personnel policies are also reviewed periodically to strike the balance of human resources in all aspects.
 In particular, the compensation and benefits are adjusted on a regular basis to meet relevant needs.